 Responsive web design (RWD) is undoubtedly reigning supreme.
 Whether it’s a news site, a food blog or the latest smartphone app’s site, sites aim to give visitors a fluid, minimal design and user-friendly experience on their desktop or mobile device.
 This is why many modern websites look the same.

-While a mobile-optimized design is necessary today, more and more sites using RWD seem to look the same.
-The repetition of this design approach is hard to ignore, but why does this design trend appear to dominate the overall look of most websites?
+While a mobile-optimized design is necessary today, designers might worry about design repetition.
+Why does one design trend appear to dominate the overall look of most websites?

 Designed for Everyone, Everywhere